Pink Barbie House, Pink Cars, Footscray

-I was walking around West Footscray recently – taking pictures of houses, buildings and cars, as per usual – when I came across the extraordinary sight of four pink cars parked in front of one pink house.
+I was walking around West Footscray recently – taking pictures of houses, buildings and cars, as per usual – when I came across the extraordinary sight of four pink cars parked in front of one pink Barbie-like house.
 On closer inspection there was a fifth pink car, the latter in the front garden, this one with Barbie as its number plate.
 A more beautiful suburban sight you’re unlikely to ever see.
 The pink picket fence too was adorned with pink bows, and there are no doubt more trimmings.
 In the garden, too, there are pink flowers in bloom.
+It turns out that this property is known as Footscray’s Barbie House.
+It’s an apt name.

 The bright colours, and the bright sun, and the bright blue sky are all in my wheelhouse, so I snapped a few images from various angles.
 It’s hard to frame all four cars in the one image and for it to still work well as a image – the image of the single VW with the house behind is arguably the most successful image – but it was still worth cvpautiring th overall scene.
 When I mocked up the poster above, just for the hell of it, I upped the saturation to help give it a vivid retro feel.